THE PRIZE

 No, you will retain all rights to your song.
 We will share the link to your music video on YouTube on our website and with impact partners.
 Please review the Terms & Conditions before entering.

-Do you accept live recordings?
+Do you accept videos of live recordings?

 SHORTLISTING